Line Capacitance and Earth Capacitance Effect in Transmission Line

 What is Line Capacitance?

-The capacitance between two phases or lines is called Line Capacitance or line to line capacitance.
+The capacitance between two phases or lines is called Line Capacitance or line-to-line capacitance.

-In the transmission line, two adjacent phase or conductors are separated by the air, so when the potential difference occurs between those conductors, a capacitance effect is created.
+In the transmission line, two adjacent phases or conductors are separated by the air, so when the potential difference occurs between those conductors, a capacitance effect is created.
 This is called Line capacitance.
 Here the Air is used as a dielectric material and the two adjacent conductors act as plates.
-This effect also called stray capacitance.
+This effect is also called stray capacitance.

 Line Capacitance and Earth Capacitance in Transmission Line